Alluxio/alluxio/docs/en/Mounting-Alluxio-FS-with-FUSE.md

 * The user and group are mapped to the Unix user and group only when Alluxio is configured to use shell-based mapping, by setting `alluxio.security.group.mapping.class` to `ShellBasedUnixGroupsMapping` in `conf/alluxio-site.properties`.
 Otherwise `chown` and `chgrp` are no-ops, and `ll` will return the user and group of the user who started the alluxio-fuse process.
+If the `ShellBasedUnixGroupsMapping` is set but the original user and group of the file/directory does not exist, `ll` will also return the user and group of the user who started the alluxio-fuse process.

 ## Performance considerations